 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI) was -8.5 for September and +2.6 for October.
-According to the SOI Phase system, the SOI is in a ‘Rapidly Rising’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was +4.4 for October, falling slightly from +9.9 in September.
+However, according to the SOI Phase system, the SOI has remained in a ‘Consistently Positive’ phase.

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.

-The Department of Environment and Science (DES) provides outlooks for the summer period (November to March).
+The Science and Technology Division of the Department of Environment and Science (DES) provides outlooks for the summer period (November to March).
 The outlooks for summer rainfall are based on conditions leading up to summer, including the state of the El Niño–Southern Oscillation (ENSO) phenomenon and factors which alter the impact of ENSO on Queensland rainfall (i.e. the more slowly changing extra-tropical sea-surface temperature pattern in the Pacific Ocean).
-The DES Monthly Climate Statement for November 2018 is now available.
+The DES Monthly Climate Statement for November 2020 is now available.